Part of the beauty of Smith Rock State Park is its raptor presence.

 Climbing routes and ground at the base of the nest area are closed.
 Please refer to Alan Watts 2010 “Rock Climbing Smith Rock State Park” guidebook.
 See pages 206, 223-225.
 Closed routes are numbers 41-47, which includes #43, “First Kiss.”
 Hello Kitty Cliff remains open at this time.

 Falcons will defend their nest aggressively—they can be a danger to climbers, and vice versa.

 As of MAY 11, 2017, the peregrine falcons HAVE MOVED THEIR NEST.
 THis change lifts some prior restrictions but adds this one until july 15, 2017:

 Routes above 100 feet are closed.
 Single pitch routes and hiking trails remain open.

-As of May 11 and through July 31, 2017, the northeast face of the Smith Rock Group area has been added to the climbing route closures.
+As of May 11 and until July 15, 2017, the northeast face of the Smith Rock Group area has been added to the climbing route closures.
 Routes above 100 feet are closed.
 Single pitch routes remain open.

 Got a second edition Smith Rock Guide Book by Alan Watts?
 See pages 153-156.
 Closed routes are numbered 16-32.
 The closure includes the King Line.

 The nesting peregrines are known to be extremely aggressive to climbers.
 Please stay off the route and give them their space.